Air Crash Investigation

 Slam Dunk

 +En route from Washington, D.C. to Columbus, Ohio, United Express Flight 6291 is on its final approach when the high-performance twin turboprop crashes just a mile from the runway.
-Three survivors emerge from the inferno, but the disaster claims the lives of the three crewmembers and the other two passengers on board.
-The charred remains leave little for investigators to work with.
-That is, until the cockpit voice recorder reveals the smoking gun.

 Nuts And Bolts